The 7 Best Cooling Pillows for Night Sweats (Tested)

 Hot sleepers who prefer the plush, cloud-like feel of a traditional down pillow often struggle to find a cooling option.
 The Slumber Cloud Core Down Alternative Pillow solves this by infusing its Polysilk fiberfill with Outlast technology.
 Originally developed for NASA, Outlast phase-change materials actively absorb, store, and release heat to maintain an optimal microclimate next to your skin.
 We tested the medium-firm option and found it consistently prevented the uncomfortable heat buildup usually associated with synthetic down.
 The 300-thread-count, 100% cotton cover adds a highly breathable outer layer that feels crisp and fresh against the face.

+After 6 weeks of daily use, the Outlast technology continued to regulate temperature effectively, keeping our testers dry.
 Like all down-alternative pillows, it requires regular fluffing to maintain its loft and prevent the fibers from clumping in the center.
 It lacks the rigid structural support of latex or solid memory foam, making it less ideal for side sleepers with broad shoulders.
-However, at under $100, it offers premium aerospace-grade temperature regulation wrapped in a highly comforting, machine-washable package.

 5. GhostBed GhostPillow – Memory Foam